 What is Premium on Common Stock?

-A premium on stock highlights the amount of money investors is willing to pay in addition to the par value of the stock.
+A premium on stock highlights the number of money investors are willing to pay in addition to the stock’s par valueStock's Par ValuePar value of shares is the minimum share value determined by the company issuing such shares to the public.
+Companies will not sell such shares to the public for less than the decided value..
 It is an indication of the share value and the expectations from the market for the specific company.
-The firm should either be exceeding market expectations or keep investors interested in the future prospects of the company which makes them pay more than the par value of the sharePar Value Of The SharePar value of shares is the minimum share value determined by the company issuing such shares to the public.
+The firm should either be exceeding market expectations or keep investors interested in the company’s prospects, making them pay more than the par value of the sharePar Value Of The SharePar value of shares is the minimum share value determined by the company issuing such shares to the public.
 Companies will not sell such shares to the public for less than the decided value..

-Premium on Stock
+Premium on Stock Explained

-Say Mr. Frank is running a restaurant with 4 more shareholders.
-Mr. Frank wants to issue an additional 2,500 shares of $10 par stock to new investors for raising additional capital for expansionary projects.
-As the restaurant is performing exceptionally well and the investors recognize future potential, the investors are willing to pay $30 for every share.
+Say Mr. Frank is running a restaurant with four more shareholdersShareholdersA shareholder is an individual or an institution that owns one or more shares of stock in a public or a private corporation and, therefore, are the legal owners of the company.
+The ownership percentage depends on the number of shares they hold against the company's total shares..
+Mr. Frank wants to issue an additional 2,500 shares of $10 par stock to new investors to raise additional capital for expansionary projects.
+As the restaurant is performing exceptionally well, and the investors recognize future potential, the investors are willing to pay $30 for every share.
 In this case, the difference of $20 is the premium amount on the stock.

 The accounting for the stock premium is quite simple.
-The common stock account is utilized for recording the par value of the stock issued and separate account termed as ‘paid in capital in excess of par’ is used for recording the premium.
-This account is an equity account representing the number of money investors have contributed towards the firm in addition to the par value of the stock.
+The common stockCommon StockCommon stocks are the number of shares of a company and are found in the balance sheet.
+It is calculated by subtracting retained earnings from total equity. account is used for recording the par value of the stock issued, and a separate account termed ‘paid-in capital over parPaid-in Capital Over ParPaid in Capital is the capital amount that a Company receives from investors in exchange for the stock sold in the primary market, including common or preferred stock.
+This considers the sale of stock that an issuer directly sells to the investor & not the sale of stock on the secondary market between investors. ’ is used to record the premium.
+This is an equity account representing the number of money investors have contributed to the firm in addition to the stock’s par value.
 The journal entries for the same can be written as follows by extending the above example with a necessary explanation:

 There will also be times when the stock premium is collected with the allotment money.
 The journal entries would be: